 Applications to all undergraduate programmes are submitted through UCAS.

-'Having a Masters is crucial to advancing a career in international development.
-It helps you to develop specialist skills and understanding about the complex challenges involved and provides opportunities to gain valuable work experience and build your networks in the field,' says Oliver.
+Studying for a postgraduate qualification can help to advance your career in international development.
+Courses allow you to develop specialist skills and understanding about the complex challenges involved in international development.
+They can also provide invaluable work experience and networking opportunities.

 Also, if your first degree was in an unrelated subject, a Masters in international development can bring your knowledge up to speed.